 Government agencies, activist groups, and news reports warn us that drinking alcohol harms teen brains.

-The Evidence that Alcohol Harms Teen Brains
+Alcohol Harms Teen Brains

 The evidence comes from two sources.